caseydriscoll/dot/README.md

 # DOT

-This is a directory of a bunch of my dot files for fast server configuration
+This is a directory of a bunch of my dot files for fast server configuration.

 To quickly get started on a new server, initialize with the commands: